kishor-sutar/react-calculator/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# ReactJS Calculator

+A fully functional calculator built with **ReactJS**, featuring a modern UI and real-time calculations.
+This project demonstrates the use of React components, state management, and event handling in a practical way.

+---

+## 🚀 Features
+- Basic arithmetic operations: Addition, Subtraction, Multiplication, Division
+- Clear and Reset functionality
+- Responsive and simple UI
+- Built with React hooks (`useState`)

+---

+## 🛠️ Tech Stack
+- **ReactJS**
+- **JavaScript (ES6+)**
+- **HTML5 & CSS3**

+---

+## 📂 Project Structure